An Artful Campaign to Fight MS

 Amazingly, Judi creates these beautiful works of art despite the loss of feeling in her left hand, the result of a multiple sclerosis attack, which was diagnosed in 2001 following the removal of a benign brain tumor.
 To continue creating her unusual and compelling artwork, Judi’s partner, Dave Richardson, began to tape the brush or ink pen to her left hand.
 With pen firmly secured, Judi’s natural ability takes over and guides her arm precisely to each and every point on the canvas.
 Now, Judi works with the help of a brace specially made for her wrist.

 Listen to Jordan Rich speaking about Judi on WBZ Radio.

 Judi’s craft continues to drive her life forward through adversity and hardship that would easily rob the inspiration from others less committed to their creative energy.

-To order prints of the drawings below, or to commission an original by Judi, send email to Easelexpress@aol.com
+To order prints of drawings, or to commission an original by Judi, send email to Easelexpress@aol.com.